HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 model.

 Both Bayesian specifications contain the realized total runoff in their 95% posterior predictive intervals in all 50 rich-scenario replications.
-With only 50 replications, this should not be interpreted as evidence of exact nominal coverage.
+With 50 replications, this high empirical coverage should not be interpreted as evidence of exact nominal calibration.

-### Component-Level Recovery
+## Component-Level Recovery

 | Model | Quantity | Relative Bias (%) | MAPE vs. Oracle (%) | Predictive-Median MAPE vs. Realized (%) | 95% Predictive Coverage (%) |
 |---|---|---:|---:|---:|---:|